9ci/grails-view-tools/docs/index.md

-Note: Grails 3 sources are master and Grails 2 is in 2.5.x branch
+Note: Grails 3 sources are on master branch and Grails 2 is in 2.5.x branch

 ## Description